fastforwardlabs/blog/content/posts/2022-07-11-automated-metrics-for-evaluating-text-style-transfer.md

 ![](/images/hugo/image2-tst3.png)
 **Figure 5:** Content preservation score distributions across various experimental settings for _style threshold_ and _masking strategy_.

-We found that for each incremental threshold value, token removal produces a slightly higher CPS score than replacement with “[PAD]” token.
-We also see that regardless of the parameter combination, all cases result in a lower median similarity score than had no style-masking been applied at all.
+We found that for each incremental threshold value, token removal produces a slightly higher average CPS score than replacement with “[PAD]” token.
+We also see that regardless of the parameter combination, all cases result in a lower median similarity score than had no style-masking been applied at all (see far right column in Figure 5).
 This makes sense because the more tokens we mask, the more opportunity there is to erroneously remove a piece of content instead of a stylistic element.

 The only true way to determine the “best” parameter combination is to look at how CPS correlates with human evaluated scores.
 However, since we don’t have access to manual evaluation scores, we select the combination that produces the highest outright CPS, which happens to be the case with no-style masking.
 For this reason, our CPS metric logic boils down to simply comparing SentenceBERT embeddings with cosine similarity, a similar landing place that others[^1][^5][^7] have also arrived at.